-The availability of social media data has made it more feasible to analyze social networks.
+Access to social media data has made it more feasible to analyze social networks.
 Collaborations with Facebook personnel and de-identified Facebook microdata have been used to look at how social networks affect things like job finding (Gee et al., 2017) or housing decisions (Bailey et al., 2018a).
-Bailey et al. (2018b) have taken this one step further by aggregating up de-identified Facebook microdata to construct county-to-county level measures of Facebook friend linkages.
-This measure is known as the Social Connectedness Index (SCI) and allows researchers to capture a measure of county-level online social networks.2 Bailey et al. (2018a) and Bailey et al. (2019) use the individual-level, private version of these data and provide robust evidence that social networks affect home-buying decisions and product adoption.
+Recently, Bailey et al. (2018b) have aggregated up de-identified Facebook microdata from 2016 to construct county-to-county level measures of Facebook friend linkages, known as the Social Connectedness Index (SCI).
+Bailey et al. (2018a) and Bailey et al. (2019) use the individual-level, private version of these data and provide robust evidence that social networks affect home-buying decisions and product adoption.